Modeling and Simulation of the Deformation of Filter Media

 • modeling and simulation of the flow and filtration properties of the multi-layered filter medium (FiltEST)

-As a result, the derived effective properties of the multi-layered materials enable users to proceed with the upscaling in order to perform simulations of filter pleats or the entire filter element using commercial software, open-source codes or our Filter Element Simulation Toolbox (FiltEST).
+As a result, the derived effective properties of the multi-layered materials enable users to proceed with the upscaling in order to perform simulations of filter pleats or the entire filter element using commercial software, open-source codes or our Filter Element Simulation Tool (FiltEST).

 Simulation of the compression of a nonwoven filter medium (FeelMath)